 |Smile boys!...or just open your mouth and stare awkwardly, either works.|

 Being a farmer is NOT an easy job.
 There are no weekends off or paid holiday vacations.
 The farm doesn't close at 5pm or open at 8am.
 It is 24/7.
 I was once told that farming is not a job, it is a lifestyle.
 And that is a fact.
 My family lives and breaths farming, and agriculture in general.
 And the best part is that we all breath it together.
 Working alongside your family is one of the greatest blessings a person can have.
-I am sure there are days when my dad thinks my brothers are idiots or that everybody else thinks that dad is being bossy ( its okay we all love each other :), but at the end of the day I am sure I can speak for them when I say that they wouldn't change it for anything.
+I am sure there are days when my dad thinks my brothers are idiots or that everybody else thinks that dad is being bossy, but at the end of the day I am sure I can speak for them when I say that they wouldn't change it for anything.

-So I guess to sum it all up, in the Nunnenkamp family, there are some F- words we like, some F-words I am sure get used when they shouldn't on the farm, and some F-words that definitely don't describe us.
+So I guess to sum it all up, in the Nunnenkamp family, there are some F- words we like, some F-words that get dropped when they shouldn't on the farm, and some F-words that definitely don't describe us.
 But at our farm, F stands for FAMILY.

 ...that's what she said